liquidprompt/liquidprompt/README.md

 and bring it back with `fg`), if there is any;
 * the number of attached running jobs (commands started with a `&`), if there is any;
-* the current user, in bold yellow if it is root;
+* the current user, in bold yellow if it is root, in light white if it is not the same as the login user;
 * the current host, if you are connected via an SSH or telnet connection, with different colors for each case;
 * the current directory in bold;